 Landscape projects are highly variable in price – for example, if your goal is to create a sitting area, you can put in a flagstone patio or a pea gravel patio or even just wood chips.
 A pea gravel patio is 1/4 of the cost of flagstone, and wood chips are about half the cost of pea gravel, but all three create a place to sit.
 This variability continues throughout any project – the size of gardens, amount of hardscaping, number of plants – they all impact the price of the project.

 We can generally work to fit your budget.
 If your budget is on the lower end, we can make recommendations regarding what areas to focus on and offer lower cost alternatives.
 If price is not an issue, we can help you create an elaborate plan.
-Our projects range from $2,000-$50,000.
+Our projects generally range from $5,000-$100,000.
 Most projects that include hardscaping are $10k+, while we have created many beautiful small gardens under $10k.